alice-biometrics/onboarding-android/README.md

 val authenticator = SandboxAuthenticator(sandboxToken = sandboxToken, userInfo = userInfo)

-authenticator.execute { result in
+authenticator.execute { response ->
-    switch result {
+    when (response) {
-    case .success(let userToken):
+        is Response.Success -> {
           // Configure ALiCE Onboarding with the OnboardingConfig
-       // Then Run the ALiCE Onboarding Flow case .failure(let error):
+          // Then Run the ALiCE Onboarding Flow
+        }
+        is Response.Failure -> {
           // Inform the user about Authentication Errors }
+    }
 }
 ```